dare-lisbon/dare-lisbon.github.io/program/index.md

 Protocol RDTs extend the concept of replicated data types by treating programs—not just data—as the replicated entity.
 This approach captures both state and behaviour, enabling systems to enforce application-level correctness under weak consistency.
 The talk presents the foundations of Protocol RDTs and demonstrates how they enable expressive, coordination-free distributed programming.

 ### José Orlando Pereira - Highly Available Analytical Processing
 State-of-the-art analytical processing relies on advanced query optimisation and parallelism across processors and clusters.
 Meanwhile, geo-distributed and local-first systems achieve high availability by encapsulating eventual consistency in replicated data types.
 However, these approaches are difficult to combine, limiting analytical performance on highly available data.
-This talk offers a hands-on introduction to analytical processing and Conflict-free Replicated Data Views (CRDVs) as a solution for enabling high-performance analytics under high availability.
+This talk offers a hands-on introduction to analytical processing and Conflict-free Replicated Data Views as a solution for enabling high-performance analytics under high availability.

+### Alexey Gotsman - TBD